THE UNVEILING CONTINUES

 (Matt.
 27:50-51) Jesus slumps against the nails in the eerie shapelessness of death.
 With terrifying almost supernatural fury the ripping, grinding and booming of an earthquake jars, splits the rocks and rumbles the ground as the veil of the temple is rent (split) in twain (divide) from the top to the bottom (Matt.
 27:54) The soldiers who are watching are afraid and the centurion says; “Truly this was the Son of God.”

-No one yet understands this ripping of the veil in two is a symbolism (prophesy) that in just a few days (Acts 2:1 thru 6:7 and on) through Jesus any Jew, any non-Jew, any man, any woman, any child can enter into the holiest place of all and ask for salvation through the blood of Jesus the Lamb of God.
+No one yet understands this ripping of the veil in two is a symbolism (prophesy) that in just a few days (Acts 2:1 thru 6:7 and on) through Jesus any Jew, any non-Jew, any man, any woman, any child, any place, any time (Heb.
+4:14-16) can enter into the holiest place of all and ask for salvation through the blood of Jesus the Lamb of God.

 (John 19:21) The Centurion gives the order to break the legs of the malefactors so they will die quicker and they can be buried and not defile the Jewish Sabbath that begins at sunset.

 But one soldier, more bold than his fellows, cautiously approaches Jesus and peers into His swollen, disfigured, dead face a few fleeting moments.
 (Zech.
 12:10) As prophesied (John 19:34) his brawny arms suddenly surge out and back in a flickering many times practiced spear thrust that pierces Jesus’ side and up into His heart.